 The august sacrifice of the altar is, as it were, the supreme instrument whereby the merits won by the divine Redeemer upon the cross are distributed to the faithful: As often as this commemorative sacrifice is offered, there is wrought the work of our Redemption.
-(Mediator Dei)

 Following the example of the first hermits on Mount Carmel, the Carmelite monks gather each morning for a Solemn Conventual Mass.
 Beginning with a chanted invocation of the Holy Spirit, the monks humbly enter into a realm more of heaven than of earth.
 As ancient chants and sweet smelling incense fill the air, the monks, united to Our Lady, offer praise, thanksgiving, and adoration to the Most Blessed Trinity and intercede for the needs of the Church and their spiritual children.

-The Holy Sacrifice of the Mass is the source and summit of the monks religious life.
+of the monks religious life.
 No higher action is possible in this life than loving reverent worship of God at Holy Mass.
 Who better carried out this sacred duty than the Blessed Virgin Mary?
 In forming us for worship she constantly tells her Carmelite brothers, Do whatever He tells you.
-(John 2:5)

 At Mass we see Our Lord speaking, guiding and instructing us through all those sacred actions of the Carmelite Rite.
 The recurring emphasis on the Cross, seen for example when the priest holds out his arms cruciform following the consecration, reminds the monk of the privileged call and solemn duty he has to be conformed to his Crucified Lord.
 Though the Cross can be heavy at times, the monk is strengthened at Mass, like the Apostle John, by being ever present at the side of Mary, his beloved Mother.